Considerations:

 - Remove cap or plug from G-tube

-- Vent until gassiness relieved
+- Vent until gassiness is relieved and allow any gastric contents to instill via gravity

-- Disconnect syringe
+- Disconnect ENFit/enteral syringe

-- Put cap or plug into G-tube
+- Replace plug or cap into G-tube

 - Remove gloves